GreyRook/code-with-style/docs/review/index.md

 *Adjustment Grey Rook:*
 *This is optional due to our company size, time contraints and fixed deadlines.*
 *Despite these limitations, we aim to pick the best reviewer.*
+*TBD: process of code owners and picking the best reviewer.*

 ### In-Person Reviews {#in_person}